getml/reflect-cpp/README.md

 - Clang 14.0 or higher
 - MSVC 17.8 (19.38) or higher

-### Option 1: Header-only

-If you **do not** need JSON support or you want to link YYJSON yourself, then reflect-cpp is header-only.
-Simply copy the contents of the folder `include` into your source repository or add it to your include path.

-### Option 2: Include source files into your own build
+### Option 1: Include source files into your own build

-Simply copy the contents of the folder `include` into your source repository or add it to your include path and also add `src/yyjson.c` to your source files for compilation.
+Simply copy the contents of the folder `include` into your source repository or add it to your include path and also add `src/reflectcpp.cpp` and `src/yyjson.c` to your source files for compilation.
+If you want to link to your own version of yyjson, then only copy `src/reflectcpp.cpp`.

 If you need support for other serialization formats like flexbuffers or XML, you should also include and link the respective libraries, as listed in the section on serialization formats.

-### Option 3: Compilation using cmake
+### Option 2: Compilation using cmake

 This will simply compile YYJSON, which is the JSON library underlying reflect-cpp.
 You can then include reflect-cpp in your project and link to the binary to get reflect-cpp with JSON support.